Exam Periods and Registration Deadlines

 |Mon, 21.03.2022 00:00 till Sun, 03.04.2022 23:59||Fri, 04.02.2022 till Sat, 30.04.2022|

 |SS 2022||Wed, 04.05.2022 00:00 till Thu, 30.06.2022 23:59||Mon, 01.08.2022 till Sat, 13.08.2022|

 |Thu, 01.09.2022 00:00 till Sun, 18.09.2022 23:59||Mon, 19.09.2022 till Sat, 22.10.2022|

 Please keep in mind that according to §14 (1) S. 4 APSO exam dates including the first week of lecturing period for the following semester are accounted for the previous semester.
 Exam dates may thus be after the end of the semester.

 Registration for exams according to §15 (1) APSO for students of the Bachelor's and Master's programs in Physics is done via TUMonline.
 Only exceptions are

-- the exams within the Findamentals Examination ("Grundlagen- und Orientierungsprüfung" (GOP)), where automatic registration is done by the student's office,
+- the exams within the Findamentals Examination ("Grundlagen- und Orientierungsprüfung" (GOP)) during the first year of the Bachelor’s program, where automatic registration is done by the student's office,

 - certain lab courses (e. g. the advanced lab course), where the registration is done via different systems, and